 [Added bonus: Clear out and sort your emails.
 Unsubscribe from all promotional emails.
 You have much more important things in your life than to delete multiple promotional emails everyday.
 Even if you feel you can’t do without a certain store’s promotions, unsubscribe!
 Give it a try and see if you miss it.
 I didn’t!
 Plus, if you do miss it, you can always resubscribe.]

 Day 12: Find a product to use up //

 Is there a lotion you have just a little left in, or a sauce that is about to expire?
-If so, take today and use it!
-Today you will gain some space!
+If so, use it for today’s declutter challenge task!